Frequently Asked Questions

 Q: Why is this worth the cost?

-A: Because they don’t want excuses, they want board-ready traction.
-I make sure you show up to board meetings with progress, not noise.
+A: Because they don't want excuses, they want traction so that you can fundraise a seed round, that's the game.I make sure you show up to investor meetings with progress, not noise.

-Q: What do you mean by "board-ready traction"?
+Q: What do you mean by "traction"?

-A: You walk into board meetings with evidence, direction, and control, not spin.
-Which most of the time means:1.
-Consistent movement in key metrics — MRR, activation, or pilot-to-paid conversions improving week over week.
+1. Consistent movement in key metrics — MRR, activation, or pilot-to-paid conversions improving week over week.

 2. Repeatable wins — a clear pattern of customers buying for the same reasons, showing product-market motion is real.